Improving Prototypical Visual Explanations with Reward Reweighing, Reselection, and Retraining: Conclusion

 \section{Conclusion}

-In this work, we propose the R3-ProtoPNet, a method that uses a learned reward model of human feedback to improve the meaningfulness of learned prototypical parts.
-We find that ensembling multiple R3-ProtoPNets results in increased performance over original ProtoPNet ensembles.
-Considering the high performance of the reward model, we use the reward model as a measure of prototype quality, allowing us to critique the interpretability of ProtoPNet along a human lens.
-The ability of reward learning to quantize qualitative human preferences make reward-based fine-tuning a promising direction for the improvement of interpretable deep models.
+In this work, we present the R3 debugging framework, an efficient and generalizable human-in-the-loop approach to improve the class of prototype-based deep learning models.
+Our work is the first method that uses a learned reward model to quantify the qualitative prototypical visual explanations and use them to improve the model itself.
+Our experiments show both increased model performance and improved model interpretability.
+It's demonstrated by our work that the ability of reward learning to quantify qualitative human preferences make reward-based fine-tuning a promising direction for the improvement of interpretable deep models.